steve-practicalai/steve-practicalai.github.io/practicalai-content.md

 1. **Kiwi Experts**
    - Image: /content/justnz.png
-   - TagLine: Our instructors aren't just tech gurus; they're locals who understand the unique challenges and opportunities of doing business in New Zealand.
+   - Description: Our instructors aren't just tech gurus; they're locals who understand the unique challenges and opportunities of doing business in New Zealand.

 2. **No Fluff, Just Stuff**
-   - Image: /content/justnz.png
+   - Image: /content/nohype.png
-   - TagLine: We cut through the tech jargon and USA hype-cycle to focus on practical skills you can use today.
+   - Description: We cut through the tech jargon and USA hype-cycle to focus on practical skills you can use today.

 3. **Hands On Learning**
    - Image: /content/justnz.png
-   - TagLine:  We're all about learning by doing, you'll get your hands dirty with real AI tools and techniques.
+   - Description:  We're all about learning by doing, you'll get your hands dirty with real AI tools and techniques.

 4. **Ongoing Support**
    - Image: /content/justnz.png
-   - TagLine: Join our Practical:AI User Group for continued learning and networking with other AI savvy Kiwis.
+   - Description: Join our Practical:AI User Group for continued learning and networking with other AI savvy Kiwis.

 ## Testimonials